rmrresearch/GhostFragment/docs/source/developer/design/fragmented_nuclei_driver.rst

 Generality
    The ``FragmentedNuclei`` driver is envisioned as being the piece which needs to vary the most among existing fragment methods.
+Many existing fragment- based methods differ only in how the initial fragments are formed.

 ******************************
 FragmentedNuclei Driver Design